 Regent's University London

 History: In 1908, Bedford Ladies’ College established a campus in Regent’s Park.
 The campus went on to house Rockford College Illinois’ study abroad programme, The European Business School London, and the London campus of Webster University, USA.
 In 2006, a number of different institutions on campus merged to become Regent’s College London.
-In 2012, Regent’s College London gained its own taught-degree awarded powers, and in 2013, University status was granted, and the institution became Regent’s University London.
+In 2012, Regent’s College London gained its own taught-degree awarded powers, and in 2013, university status was granted, and the institution became Regent’s University London.
+In the same year, Regent's acquired and took over the London campus of the American InterContinental University (AIUL).
+The Regents School of Fashion and Design, which offers a range of qualifications in fashion design, marketing, interior design and visual communication, was launched at the former AIUL campus, now called Regent's Marylebone.

 Address: The main campus is located in the Inner Circle, Regent’s Park, in the heart of central London.
 The second campus, home to the fashion and design school, is a short 10-minute walk away in London’s Marylebone village.